zeustamil/paulrhayes.com/source/_posts/css-tetrahedron.md

 Tantek Çelik coined this technique in his [study of regular polygons](http://tantek.com/CSS/Examples/polygons.html) which includes pentagons, hexagons and octagons.
 The methods are explained over at the [Filament Group](http://www.filamentgroup.com/lab/image_free_css_tooltip_pointers_a_use_for_polygonal_css/).

-The 3D techniques I've used in this experiment are explained in my [3D cube post](http://www.paulrhayes.com/2009-07/animated-css3-cube-interface-using-3d-transforms/) (July 2009).
-This is a proof of concept and I haven't delved into the mathematics or geometry too much, instead opting for the slightly faster but significantly less clever and less reproducible trial-and-error approach.
+The 3D techniques I’ve used in this experiment are explained in my [3D cube post](http://www.paulrhayes.com/2009-07/animated-css3-cube-interface-using-3d-transforms/) (July 2009).
+This is a proof of concept and I haven’t delved into the mathematics or geometry too much, instead opting for the slightly faster but significantly less clever and less reproducible trial-and-error approach.

 ```css
 #pyramid > div:first-child  {